 About Filmmaker Louie Schwartzberg

-As the only filmmaker in the world who has been shooting time-lapse 24/7 continuously for over four decades, Schwartzberg is a visual artist breaking barriers, connecting with audiences, and telling stories that celebrate life and reveal the mysteries and wisdom of nature, people and places.
+Louie Schwartzberg is an award-winning cinematographer, director and producer who has spent his notable career providing breathtaking imagery using his time-lapse, high-speed and macro cinematography techniques.
+Schwartzberg is a visual artist who breaks barriers, connects with audiences, and tells stories that celebrate life and reveal the mysteries and wisdom of nature, people, and places.

 For Schwartzberg, the greatest satisfaction is creating works that can have a positive effect on the future of the planet.
 “I hope my films inspire and open people’s hearts.
-Beauty is nature’s tool for survival – you protect what you love.
-If I can move enough people on an emotional level, I hope we can achieve the shift in consciousness we need to sustain and celebrate life.”
+Beauty is nature’s tool for survival – we protect what we love.
+That is the shift in consciousness we need to sustain and celebrate life.”